Post Banner Image

 By Daily Passport Team

-Since the nation’s founding, state borders have been decided for a number of reasons, whether those were natural features (such as rivers or mountain ranges), historic transportation routes, land purchases, or political factors.
-As a result, state borders don’t always criss-cross the country in neat lines.
-Discover seven of the most interesting state borders in the U.S. and how they came to exist.
+Since the nation’s founding, state borders have been decided for a number of reasons, whether because of natural features (such as rivers or mountain ranges), historic transportation routes, land purchases, or political factors.
+But state borders don’t always crisscross the country in neat lines.
+Some fall into the category of enclaves and exclaves.
+In this case, an enclave refers to part of a state that is contained entirely within a larger area belonging to a separate state or country, while exclaves are portions of land that are geographically removed from the main part of the state.
+Discover eight state border irregularities in the U.S. and why they exist in the first place.

-Mississippi River flowing through forested region of Minnesota
+Mississippi River flowing through forested region of Northwest Angle, Minnesota

 Photo credit: imageBROKER.com GmbH & Co.
 KG/ Alamy Stock Photo